ptrdtznr/Tabula-Recta-Generator/README.md

 # Tabula-Recta-Generator
 Old-school cipher technique to keep your wallet-friendly passwords secure.
 This idea is based on the Lifehacker.com article [How to Write Down and Encrypt Your Passwords with an Old-School Tabula Recta](https://lifehacker.com/how-to-write-down-and-encrypt-your-passwords-with-an-ol-5715794).
+However, sometime I like being "analog" instead of being an digital native.
+I do have a small print in my wallet and I am using it ;-)

 # Usage:
+To execute the tabula-recta-generator you just need python3 installed (tested on Ubuntu 20.04)

 ```
 python3 tabula_recta_generator.py